 Before submitting to literary magazines, ensure your manuscript doesn’t contain these common errors.

 As a fiction writer, I’ve felt the sting of rejection more than I’d like to admit.
 It can take years to craft a story that resonates with readers.
 After all that effort, wouldn’t it be nice if placing the work was easy by comparison?

-Yet during my time as Editor-in-Chief of the literary magazine Sonora Review, I experienced the flip side of the submissions process; this motivated me to share common reasons for rejection in hopes other writers can improve their chances of seeing work in print.
+Yet during my time as Editor-in-Chief of the literary magazine Sonora Review, I experienced the flip side of the submissions process; this motivated me to share the top reasons your writing was rejected in hopes others can improve chances of seeing their work in print.